 How to apply

-We administer the process for the Government, but the Quality Assurance Agency undertake the detailed assessment and provide advice.
+We administer the process for the Government, but the Quality Assurance Agency undertakes the detailed assessment and provides advice.

-When we receive an application, we will ask the Quality Assurance Agency to prepare formal advice to Government.
-For Foundation Degree Awarding Powers (FDAPs), we will also seek information from the Skills Funding Agency on your financial sustainability.
+When we receive an application, we will ask the QAA to prepare formal advice to Government.
+For foundation degree awarding powers (FDAPs), we will also seek information from the Education and Skills Funding Agency on your financial sustainability.

 To apply institutions should submit to HEFCE: